dongjunnn/tp/docs/DeveloperGuide.md

 - **Indices**: Always operate on the **currently displayed** contact list.
 Use `list` before testing index-based commands.
 - **Deadlines**: Past dates should be rejected on create/edit.
 - **Join/Leave safety**: Ensure projects never end up with zero members; leaving the last member or deleting that only contact should be blocked.

+## Appendix: Planned Enhancements

+Team Size: 5

+1. **Strengthen email validation further:** Enhance existing validation rules to support a wider variety of legitimate email formats and edge cases, ensuring greater robustness and reliability.

+2. **Standardise case sensitivity:** Standardise case-handling for fields such as names and tags to improve search accuracy.

+3. **Make the app support other languages:** Ensure full functionality for languages such as Arabic such as proper UI rendering.
+This allows a broader range of creators internationally to use the app.

+4. **Revive help/deadline Window after minimising:** Fix the current issue where minimising the pop-up windows causes them to disappear until they are clicked in the computer dock.

+5. **Modify deadline to handle timezone changes:** When users travel or change timezone settings, deadlines should automatically adjust accordingly to maintain accuracy.

+6. **Support international phone numbers:** Allow the `+` character for international formats for use across different countries and platforms.

+7. **Make `Phone` and `address` fields optional:** For many content creators, private information such as phone numbers or addresses is not necessary to share.
+Making these fields optional reduces friction when adding contacts and protects personal privacy.

+8. **Introduce `untag` ommand:** While the `tag` command exists, the opposite does not.
+We plan to add it to allow users to remove tags efficiently.